soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Investigation log page

-By clicking the Log tab, we are taken to a view that shows all the play book steps that have occurred during the investigation.
+When you click the Log tab, you go to a view that shows all the play book steps that have occurred during the investigation.
 The log captures a complete inventory of all actions completed by Office 365 Threat Intelligence as part of the AIR.
 It provides a clear view of all the steps taken, including the Action itself, a description and the duration of the actual from start to finish.

 IMAGE

-From this view, you have several options.
+On this page, you have several options.
 •	You can see a visual overview of the play book steps taken.
 •	You can export the results to a CSV file.
 •	You can filter the view.